zslajchrt/zslajchrt.github.io/_posts/2015-09-03-developing-protean-applications-part7.md

 ####Introduction

-In programming languages with dynamic traits it is possible to add one or more traits to an object at run-time.
+In certain dynamic programming languages such as Groovy and Ruby it is possible to add one or more traits to an object at run-time [LINK].
 A trait is added to an object by invoking a special method on the object and specifying the trait's type.
 This provide us with a way to hook various traits on an object step-by-step, in contrast to the static traits, where the traits are specified declaratively at once in the initialization statement.
 The imperative decoration by traits sounds promising as far as tackling with the problem of combinatorial explosion of class declarations is concerned.

 There are a couple of languages providing dynamic traits, although they offer them under different names.
 Among others I have to mention Ruby (modules), Groovy (mixins, traits)